 Wycombe were awarded a penalty of their own just after the hour when Bonham chopped Tyson to the floor as he broke through.
 Joe Jacobson stepped up to do the honours but the stopper redeemed himself with an excellent save.

 Carlisle unpicked the stubborn ten-man lock again midway through the half when James Brown retrieved an excellent delivery from Twardek.
 He took an age to complete his cross, but it was perfect when it came as he found Devitt in acres of space.
 The midfielder bent low for the header and a deflection took it past Scott Brown.

 And what to all intents and purposes looked like an amazing turnaround was completed when Brown bent a set piece at the far post.
 Cole Stockton grabbed his first goal for the club as he jumped highest to find the top corner with an accurate header.

 Carlisle kept the ball well as the clock ticked down and Jones had the fans behind the goal on their feet as he set himself for a shot.
 It had plenty of power but it angled high.

-New arrival Jamal Campbell-Ryce was denied his debut goal when Brown saved his crunching drive from distance in time added on, but it was Wycombe who surged forward as time added on approached.
+New arrival Jamal Campbell-Ryce was denied his debut goal when Brown saved his crunching drive from distance in time added on, but it was Wycombe who surged forward as the 90 minute mark approached.